-Under the occupation of the Allies after Japan's surrender, an attempt was made to dissolve zaibatsu.
-Many of the economic consultants were very suspicious of monopolies and restrictive business practices, which appeared inefficient and undemocratic.
+Under Allied occupation following Japan's surrender, an attempt was made to dissolve the zaibatsu.
+Many of the economic advisers were highly suspicious of monopolies and restrictive business practices, which seemed inefficient and undemocratic.

 During the occupation of Japan, sixteen zaibatsu were targeted for complete dissolution and another twenty-six for reorganization after dissolution.
-Among those that were dissolved in 1947 were Asano, Furukawa, Nakajima, Nissan, Nomura and Okura.
+Among those targeted for dissolution in 1947 were Asano, Furukawa, Nakajima, Nissan, Nomura and Okura.

 In addition, Yasuda dissolved in 1946.
-The assets of the controlling families were confiscated, the companies eliminated and interconnected boards, essential to the old system of coordination between companies, were prohibited.
+The assets of the controlling families were confiscated, the companies eliminated and interlinked boards, essential to the old system of coordination between companies, were banned.

-Matsushita Electric Industrial Company (which later became Panasonic), while not a zaibatsu, was also originally the target of a disruption, but was saved by a petition signed by 15,000 of its union workers and families.
+The Matsushita Electric Industrial Company (which later became Panasonic), while not a zaibatsu, was also originally targeted for disruption, but was saved by a petition signed by 15,000 of its union workers and families.

-However, the complete dissolution of zaibatsu was never achieved, mainly because the US government rescinded orders in an effort to reindustrialize Japan as a bulwark against communism in Asia.
+However, the complete dissolution of the zaibatsu was never achieved, mainly as the US government rescinded the orders in an effort to re-industrialize Japan as a stronghold against communism in Asia.

-Zaibatsu as a whole was widely considered to be beneficial to the Japanese economy and government. but all opinion, bureaucracy and policy change after the second war, served as an obstacle that led to his death.
+The Zaibatsu as a whole was widely considered beneficial to the Japanese economy and government. but all the opinion, bureaucracy and policy change after the second war served as an obstacle that led to his death.

-Today, the influence of zaibatsu can still be seen in the form of financial groups, institutions and larger companies, whose origins date back to the original, usually sharing the same family names (example, Sumitomo Mitsui Banking Corporation).
+Today, the zaibatsu's influence can still be seen in the form of larger financial groups, institutions and companies whose origins go back to the original, often sharing the same family names (eg Sumitomo Mitsui Banking Corporation).

-Some argue that the old financial and administrative control mechanisms used by zaibatsu have already been destroyed.
-What we have today are horizontal relations of association and coordination of keiretsu [系列] which means “series” or “subsidiary”.
+Some argue that the old mechanisms of financial and administrative control used by the zaibatsu have already been destroyed.
+What we have today are horizontal relationships of association and coordination of the keiretsu [系列] meaning "series" or "subsidiary".

-Despite the absence of a comprehensive change in the existence of large industrial conglomerates in Japan, zaibatsu’s previous vertically integrated chain of command, ending with a single family, was widely displaced.
+Despite the absence of a sweeping change in the existence of large industrial conglomerates in Japan, the zaibatsu's previous vertically integrated chain of command, ending with a single family, has been largely displaced.

 We appreciate your reading.
 If you liked the article, don't forget to share and leave your comments.
 The sources for this article can be found at american encyclopedia.